Spiced Courgette Fritters – Simple & Delicious

 - Vegan chocolate courgette cupcakes – Tin and Thyme

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these spiced courgette fritters, I’d love to hear about it in the comments below or via social media.
+If you make these spiced courgette fritters, I’d love to hear about it in the comments below.
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
 For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 - 2 smallish courgettes - grated